dracoventions/TWCManager/docs/Software_Manual.md

 ### Raspbian Stretch

+Please note that Raspbian Stretch will no longer be supported as of v1.2.4 of TWCManager.
+The following instructions are relevant for versions earlier than this.

 You may need to set python3 as your default python interpreter version on Debian/Ubuntu.
 The following command will set python 3.5 as your default interpreter.

 ```